Caspar Weinberger: Death

-While residing on Mount Desert Island, Maine, Weinberger was treated for and died from complications of pneumonia at Eastern Maine Medical Center in Bangor, Maine, aged 88.
+While residing on Mount Desert Island, Weinberger was treated for and died from complications of pneumonia at Eastern Maine Medical Center in Bangor, Maine, aged 88.
 He was survived by his wife, their two children, and several grandchildren.

-He was buried in Section 30, Grave 835–1 at Arlington National Cemetery on April 4, 2006.
+He is buried in Section 30, Grave 835–1 at Arlington National Cemetery on April 4, 2006.

-Shortly after his death President George W. Bush in a public statement said:
+Shortly after his death George W. Bush in a public statement said:

 Then Secretary of Defense Donald Rumsfeld stated: